chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 - conservation of physical properties
 - anomaly identification

 Note that in many cases these approaches for testing internal representations may *also* require the use of other techniques like those listed below (to understand or interpret the results).

+(#This could also include finding interpretations of representations that make sense in the real world, a la OthelloGPT's board game representation#)

 ## 2. Signal as a 'probe'